AdvancedResearchConsulting/MicroManagerSetRange/README.md

 # MicroManagerSetRange
+***Please note this is no longer needed if using MM nightly builds newer than Oct 20 2019 Builds then and newer incorporate a range selection function directly from the MM driver.

 A script to set the DAC output range on the Triggerscope 3B

 Install Procedure